Dante Leon (martial artist)

-Dante Scott Leon (born May 6, 1995) is a Canadian grappler and Brazilian jiu-jitsu (BJJ) black belt competitor.
+Dante Leon (born May 6, 1995) is a Canadian grappler and Brazilian jiu-jitsu (BJJ) black belt competitor.

-A multiple-time World and Pan No-Gi champion in the lower belts divisions, Leon is a two-time black belt IBJJF No-Gi World champion, two-time No-Gi Pan champion, American Nationals champion as well as an ADCC Submission Fighting World Championship bronze medallist.
+A multiple-time World and Pan No-Gi champion in the lower belts divisions, Leon is a two-time black belt IBJJF No-Gi World champion, three-time No-Gi Pan champion, American Nationals champion as well as a two-time ADCC Submission Fighting World Championship bronze medallist.

 Early life

-Leon was born on May 6, 1995 in Harrow, Essex County, Ontario, Canada.
-He grew up playing Ice hockey then was introduced to martial arts and boxing by his father when he was 6.
+Leon was born on May 6, 1995, in Harrow, Essex County, Ontario, Canada.
+He grew up playing ice hockey then was introduced to martial arts and boxing by his father when he was 6.
 Leon started Brazilian jiu-jitsu (BJJ) in Detroit, Michigan, from the age of 12.
 His first instructor was the late Dean Hersche.
 As a blue belt Leon won the IBJJF World Juvenile Championship twice (2012, 2013) the IBJJF Pans Championship and the IBJJF Pans Juvenile Championship.

 After being promoted to purple belt Leon won the 2015 IBJJF Pans No-Gi Championship under the Gracie Humaitá/Ribeiro Jiu-Jitsu team.
-Leon then joined GF Team under Abraham Marte and Vitor Oliveira.
-After getting his brown belt, he moved to Toledo, Ohio to train full time.
+Leon then joined GFTeam under Abraham Marte and Vitor Oliveira.
+After getting his brown belt, he moved to Toledo, Ohio, to train full time.
 As a brown belt Leon won the World No-Gi Championship as well as Pan No-Gi.
 In 2017 he won silver at the IBJJF World Championship.